 Wednesday, February 7, 2018

-Purdue's only African-American Homecoming queen presented a lecture titled "My Pieces of History: A Queen's Journey to Archival Peace" at Krannert Auditorium on Feb.
+Purdue's first African-American Homecoming queen presented a lecture titled "My Pieces of History: A Queen's Journey to Archival Peace" at Krannert Auditorium on Feb.
 6 as part of the University's Black History Month celebration.

 Kassandra "Katie" Agee Chandler, a 1980 graduate of the Dr. Cornell A. Bell Business Opportunity Program (BOP), also presented her papers to the Purdue University Archives and Special Collections during the event.

 “I’m honored to have the opportunity to return to my alma mater and share my experience as Purdue’s first African-American Homecoming queen,” said Agee Chandler.
 “During this critical time of divisiveness in our nation, I hope that revisiting this significant milestone in Purdue history inspires students to engage in an enlightened dialogue on race, class, gender equality and other relevant issues facing us today."